Fieryrival/HTB_writeups/Active/README.md

 ```

-While looking at user accounts our attention went to the fact that administrator account has `ServicePrincipalName` as not null.
+While looking at user accounts our attention went to the fact that the administrator account has `ServicePrincipalName` as not null.

 We know that a domain account is being used as a service if the `SPN` is not null.
 The goal of `kerberoasting` is to harvest `TGS` tickets of services that run on behalf of user accounts.
-And we know that some part of the ticket are encrypted with keys derived from user passwords.
+And we know that some parts of the ticket are encrypted with keys derived from user passwords.
 Thus we can crack them offline.

 ```jsx
 # Administrator, Users, active.htb